manuelbl/JavaDoesUSB/README.md

 ### macOS

 No special considerations apply.
 Using this library, a Java application can connect to any USB device and claim any interfaces that isn't claimed by an operating system driver or another application.
-Standard operation-system drivers can be unloaded if the application is run with root privileges.
-It runs both on Macs with Apple Silicion and Intel processors.
+Standard operation system drivers can be unloaded if the application is run with root privileges.
+It runs both on Macs with Apple Silicon and Intel processors.

 ### Linux